athemeart/athemeart-sample-data/README.md

-aThemeArt WordPress Theme Sample/Demo Data
+aThemeArt WordPress Theme's Sample/Demo Data
 ========================================

 You can find AThemeart's  all sample content only from this site.
 For the difficulty of releasing demo content elsewhere, you can find AThemeart's recent and previous releasing themes like a folder showing above here.
 And every folder has each specific .file, like widgets.wie, sample-data.xml, form.json, and many more.